U. Rajesh: Personal life

 He and his brother have performed in concerts together, and have released musical albums together.
-He is one of the directors of the music school, Srinivas Institute of World Music (SIOWM, named after U.Srinivas), Chennai, Tamil Nadu, which is providing free musical tuition to the students.
+He is one of the directors of the music school, Srinivas Institute of World Music (SIOWM, named after U. Srinivas), Chennai, Tamil Nadu, which is providing free musical tuition to the students.

+Concerts

+Starting at the age of 10, Rajesh started performing along with his brother.
+Rajesh was initiated to music by Kanchi Pamacharya and has given performances in over 50 countries.
+He continues to perform in carnatic classical and fusion music.

 Controversy

-In 2018, as a part of what was widely considered as India's #MeToo movement, singer Chinmayi shared an account of a minor who accused Rajesh of sexually harassing her.
+In 2018, as a part of what was widely considered as India's #MeToo movement, singer Chinmayi shared an account of a minor who was allegedly sexually harassed by Rajesh.